 Valley of Rainbows' Youth Leaders and Honolulu Police Department take to the streets to caution drivers about Driving with Aloha!

-Join Valley of Rainbows and hundreds of youth to promote Safe Teen Driving!
-Drive with Aloha!
-Arrive Alive!
-No Text/Cell!
-Slow Down!
+Join Valley of Rainbows and hundreds of youth to promote Safe Teen Driving and Project Ignition!

-- Over 500 youth, grades 6-12, signed a pledge to be Safe Teen Drivers and share this important information with their family members.
+- Over 500 youth, grades 6-12, will sign a pledge to be Safe Teen Drivers and share this important information with their family members.

 - These banners were displayed at over 11 schools to share the message and solicit others to take the pledge.